OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	![](Images/Fig05.png)

 7. Save and close **StatementOfWorkManifest**.
 8. There are other 2 very important files that are part of this project that are on the root of the StatementOfWorkWeb project.
 One of them is the  **Home.html** page which is opened by default in Visual Studio and represents the add-in's starting page.
-If not opened please double click on it, you will see some HTML like this one:
+If not already opened please double click on it, you will see some HTML like this one:

 	````html
 <head>